verekia/js-stack-from-scratch/README.md

 A big chunk of the stack described in this tutorial uses React.
 A lot of React tutorials completely skip the setup part, which makes newcomers build their learning on weak foundations.
 Instead of giving beginners a "black box" configuration, the approach I'm taking here is to set up the foundations in the simplest possible way, for a thorough understanding.

-Code examples are available for each section, and you can run them all with `npm install && npm start`.
+Code examples are available for each chapter, and you can run them all with `yarn && yarn start` or `npm install && npm start`.
 I recommend writing everything from scratch yourself by following the **step-by-step instructions** of each chapter.

 **Every chapter contains the code of previous chapters**, so if you are simply looking for a boilerplate project containing everything, just clone the last chapter and you're good to go.